sparkbox/sparkpress-wordpress-starter/README.md

 1. Duplicate `.env.example` and rename it `.env`, changing variables [as needed](#setting-local-environment-variables)
 1. Run `npm install`
-1. Run `npm run plugins:install` (this is necessary for the plugin for custom blocks)
 1. Either run `npm start` or run `npm run build:dev` and `npm run serve:dev` in separate terminals
 1. Based on whether you have a database to import or not, do one of the following:
    - Visit `https://localhost:8000/wp-admin` and run through the WordPress setup